MikeEllis-personal/DMXfire/README.md

 # dma.py
 The Pico port of Micropython doesn't include a DMA controller, hence a very limited one is created using Viper to access memory mapped registers.

+Should this be expanded, and include automatic allocation of DMA channels, and neaten up the DReq handling for linking DMA channels to PIO state machines?

+# pio.py
+Should there be a wrapper around rp2 which handles PIO allocation automagically?